 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 A person with disability is defined as someone who has a physical or mental condition that limits their movements, senses or activities.
 Disabilities can include everything from loss or impairment of hearing, vision, speech and mobility to intellectual and mental disabilities such as Down syndrome, depression and schizophrenia.
 Sufferers and carers often require financial and community support and this guide looks at how both public services and private health insurance can help those with disabilities.

 How can private health insurance help people with disability?

-While the government provides some assistance to those with disabilities both financially and through community support services, private health insurance can also help to relieve the burden for those who are disabled and their families.
+While the government provides some assistance to people with disability both financially and through community support services, private health insurance can also help to relieve the burden for both people with disability and their families.
 Ways in which private health insurance can help can be seen in the following case studies:

 - Paying for non-PBS medicines.
 Jay has a debilitating spinal disease that requires regular medication to treat the chronic pain associated with the condition.
 Jay’s private health extras cover helps him to cover the cost of these medicines, some of which are not listed with the Pharmaceutical Benefits Scheme (PBS) and therefore are not subsidised.

 - Paying for diagnosis of a disability.
 Peter and Sue’s son Alex exhibited signs of profound deafness at an early age and he was referred for specialist diagnosis and treatment.
 His parents were able to pay for most of these appointments thanks to government assistance, and their private health extras cover paid for Alex’s hearing aids after an initial waiting period.